The Best Fishing Tackle to use in Scotland

 Fly Rods for fishing in Scotland

-We use Orvis rods and have a range of Helios 2 and Helios 3 rods for competent casters.
-The go-to rods we use are the excellent Clearwater fly rods, and we have everything from 4 weight 10ft rods to double hand Spey rods.
+We use Orvis and Sage fly rods.
+In stock for 2021 we have a range of Clearwayter and Helios 3 rods, and Sage LL and ESN rods for nymphing.
 For salmon fishing, we use Scott Mackenzie fly rods, 11ft, 13ft switch rods for the smaller rivers, and the spate rivers on the West Coast of Scotland, like the Gruinard, River Alness, Orchy, Oykel and the Shin, and 14ft and 15ft double hand for large rivers such as the River Tay, River Dee, River Spey and River Tweed.

 Sakura and Daiwa, spinning rods for predators and salmon